-The mountains, hills and rugged terrain of Great Britain provide a stunning backdrop to our new MTB Leadership Award, as the skills of effective Leadership are outlined through practical and engaging activities at some of the best outdoor venues throughout the country.
+Great Britain provides a stunning backdrop to our MTB Leadership Awards, as the skills of effective Leadership are outlined through practical and engaging training at some of the best outdoor venues throughout the country.

-There are currently three forms of qualification, with Level 1 providing an industry standard for Outdoor Education Centres, while Level 2 and Level 3 are for aspiring individuals who want to share a passion for mountain biking with others as a qualified Leader.
+There are currently three forms of qualification.
+Centre Accreditation and the Level 1 Award provide an industry standard for Outdoor Activity Centres.
+The Level 2 and Level 3 Awards are for aspiring individuals who want to share a passion for mountain biking with others as a qualified Leader.

-Level 1 Mountain Bike Leadership is a site-specific award designed for organisations such as Outdoor Education Centres.
-The aim of this award is to upskill members of staff to a standard that enables them to lead introductory level mountain bike rides on set routes in a safe and enjoyable environment.
+Outdoor Centre Accreditation and the Level 1 Award are site-specific and are designed for organisations such as Outdoor Activity Centres, Colleges or Trail Centres.
+The aim of this award is to upskill members of staff or volunteers to a standard that enables them to lead introductory level mountain bike rides on limited pre-determined routes in a safe and enjoyable environment.

-Put simply, British Cycling’s Level 2 Mountain Bike Leadership Award enables experienced mountain bikers to safely guide riders in mountainous terrain and provide them with a great day out.
+Put simply, the Level 2 Award enables experienced mountain bikers to safely guide riders through mountainous terrain and provide them with a great day out.

-The award is ideal for anyone with experience in mountain biking, who is either working in the outdoor sector or simply has a personal interest in gaining all the information needed to go out on their mountain bike, be safe and have fun.
+The award is ideal for anyone with experience in mountain biking, who is either working in the outdoor sector, volunteering at a club or simply has a personal interest in gaining additional skills.
+These skills can be used to go out on a mountain bike, be safe and have fun.

-The Level 3 Mountain Bike Leadership Award is aimed at experienced mountain bike leaders who wish to extend their remit to include remote terrain and trails of more severe technical challenge.
+The Level 3 Award is aimed at qualified mountain bike leaders, who wish to extend their remit to include remote terrain and trails of severe technical difficulty.
 The award also focuses on group management in technical terrain, navigation in challenging mountain conditions with few navigational features and incident management in remote environments.

-This qualification is provided at very select centres around the UK positioned in ideally suited locations with great facilities and resources.
+This qualification is provided at very select centres around the UK positioned in ideally suited locations with great facilities and exceptional wild terrain.